ntop/PF_RING/doc/modules/napatech.rst

 Napatech drivers and SDK installed.
 Latest Napatech SDK is available for download at https://www.napatech.com/downloads/.

-Note: as of PF_RING 6.6 dynamic linking is used and you are able to use any ntanl driver version.

 After installing the Napatech SDK, please make sure the driver is loaded with:

 .. code-block:: console